-- prepare and present foods to satisfy dietary needs - select ingredients for therapeutic diet requirements - modify food texture - prepare foods to satisfy special cultural needs - prepare foods to satisfy target markets food preparation and presentation areas
+- prepare and present foods to satisfy dietary needs - select ingredients for therapeutic diet requirements - modify food texture - prepare foods to satisfy special cultural needs - prepare foods to satisfy target markets

 This unit must be assessed through practical demonstration on-the-job or in a simulated workplace environment where the preparation and service of food can be demonstrated.
 This should be supported by assessment of underpinning knowledge.